wolfie-ssh/my_portfolio/README.md

 1. Installation: `npm install`
 2. Run the app in development mode: `npm start`
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Give a ⭐ if you like this website!